This story is read aloud at: https://youtu.be/DnMPpfwHRgk

 My last little visitor is another mutt of sorts called Paul.
 He is about seven years old and has recently been ditched by his supposed aunt.
 His harlot mother died last year.
 He is remarkably resilient, considering he sleeps in Nasworthy’s Stables and begs for food the rest of the time.

-Anyway Paul has the chickenpox and he is so feverish that he instinctively came to the coldest place he could think of.
+Anyway, Paul has the chicken pox, and he is so feverish that he instinctively came to the coldest place he could think of.
 I have on occasion given him scraps of food to help him through his day.
 On some of the cold spring nights, I’ve even let him (with the boss’s approval) sleep in the office in the warm bed the factory provides for me, whilst I slept on the floor.
 Tonight I am letting him sleep wherever he is most comfortable.
 If he has chills, it’s under the covers.
 If he is hot, it’s to the freezing room.
-I’m testing to see if the salty brine water might help with the itching.
+I’m testing to see if the brine water might help with the itching.
 I don’t think it works.
-I even tried smearing bourbon in them and the open ones stung like wasps…so I quit right away.
+I even tried smearing bourbon on the sores, but the open ones stung like wasps, so I quit right away.
 By the time you get this letter, he should be over the pox.
 I feel so sorry for the kid.
 He is going through hell right now.

 This is the end of my letter, as I cannot think of anything else to talk about.
 But would you consider having a little brother the same age as your own children?
 When I see little Paul all ragged and miserable, I think that maybe I could be his adoptive father.
 I could help someone other than myself.
 Let me know what you think.
 I might even ask my boss if we can keep Mutt (the dog) as a watch dog.
 I love you both!